Arcan3s/battlesnake-hackathon-starter/README.md

 Click the arrow to the right of the "run" button.
 Then click **Test Your Snake**.

+Running this step may take **a few minutes** the first time you run it.

 If everything is setup correctly, a window should promptly open in your browser with a visualization of your snake.

 <img width="1275" height="721" alt="Screenshot 2025-08-31 at 4 41 22 PM" src="https://github.com/user-attachments/assets/838ae8ab-567f-4dd0-825d-ffef4f0b50ed" />